- 12MP sensor the equal of iPhone 6S

 Settings-wise, the iPhone sticks to simplicity, keeping only the options you want front and center.
 That means you can toggle on HDR or Live Photos, toggle the timer or flash and add an effect.
 Square mode remains for easier Instagram pics, and the video and slo-mo modes are within an easy swipe.

 When using the camera there's only so much you can change when you're snapping - there's no professional setting to play with.
 When tapping the screen to focus a simple slide up or down with your finger will alter the exposure, but if you're looking to change color temperature or aperture speed, you'll need to install a specific app.

-I'm a fan of the way Apple does things here.
+We're fans of the way Apple does things here.
 Cameras should be simple first and foremost, getting out of the way to let you take the best snap possible, rather than worrying you that you're not using the right settings in the correct places.

-HDR becoming automatic really makes a difference too - while the mode has less of an effect now the iPhone packs a rather decent camera and usually captures more tone and detail than in previous years, I still got improved pictures when it fired automatically.
+HDR becoming automatic really makes a difference too - while the mode has less of an effect now the iPhone packs a rather decent camera and usually captures more tone and detail than in previous years, we still got improved pictures when it fired automatically.

-Apple's phones always err on the side of natural pictures - which sounds like a great thing, but I'm not always so sure.
+Apple's phones always err on the side of natural pictures - which sounds like a great thing, but we're not always so sure.
 While it's great to have natural skin tones and more neutral colors to match more closely to what the eye is seeing, other phones add a slight richness to snaps that makes them 'pop' off the screen.

-But in this instance I think it's worth pointing to the larger phones as a superior photographic experience - in terms of holding the phone if you're thinking of sticking with the iPhone, or just checking out the brilliant snapping ability of the Galaxy S7.
+But in this instance it's worth pointing to the larger phones as a superior photographic experience - in terms of holding the phone if you're thinking of sticking with the iPhone, or just checking out the brilliant snapping ability of the Galaxy S7.